 position in Computer Science (ref. number F1-070088).

-The position is embedded in a project "Dynamics of Argumentation", which is
+The position is embedded in a project "Dynamics of Argumentation"

 a common project between the Individual and